atlas-github/2024fstep26/README.md

    6. Tasks:
       - Convert json output into a dataframe using `pd.json_normalize()`
       - Store dataframe into a variable `df`
-      - Filter to include only `df[(df["water_level_indicator"] == "NORMAL")]` and today's date
+      - Filter to include only `df[df['location.location_name'] == 'Langkawi']`
-      - Output into a CSV file, then download and open in Excel and [Google My Maps](https://www.google.com/maps/d/)
+      - Output into a CSV file, then download and open in Excel
-      - The nearest river to our current location is Sungai Gombak, spot which station_id is it
+      - Now try the Transport API (GTFS-R) and output the locations of Prasarana buses on Google My Maps
       - What other questions can you answer?
       - Don't forget to try using the [Weather API](https://developer.data.gov.my/realtime-api/weather)